 For law enforcement and military surveillance, Gen 3 devices are optimum, but Gen 2 can work.
 With the price of Gen 3 optics, it’s difficult for many to afford them.
 If you are in private security, I’d advise a Gen 3 device as well, but if a Gen 2 is all you can afford, it will serve you well.

 The weight and size of the monocular are incredibly important if you intend to use it with a head mount.
 A large unit is uncomfortable to wear, while a heavy one can cause strain to your neck and head.
 If you’re using a tripod, these factors are not major issues.

 Extra Features to Look for

 An auto-gating unit is handy.
 It increases the overall function of a unit through a different degree of light.
 It immediately compensates for sudden bright light interference, like someone shining a headlamp on your eyes.
+This is invaluable.

 Some tubes can accept a threaded magnifier adapter that can provide a small extra amount of power.
 This is handy for turning a wearable monocular into a more observable unit.

 This is an exceptionally handy tool for those using their monocular as an observation device.
 This video output allows users to observe their target more comfortably.
-It also gives multiple users an option to watch at the same time.
+Looking at a screen is often more comfortable than looking through a small output.

 NV monoculars are one of the versatile options for night vision optics.
 They can be mounted behind a day scope, can be worn for natural movement, and can be used for surveillance and observation.

 They are often the most affordable option for night vision because they are a single unit, unlike binoculars and goggles which require multiple tubes and lenses.
-If you intend to have a night vision device, I recommend a monocular.
+If you intend to have a single night vision device, I recommend a monocular.